Art & Design Foundation Diplomas (Art Foundation)

 Art foundation diplomas help you explore your creative abilities and decide which areas interest you most.

-They can help you get into university, as the majority of undergraduate art and design degrees require a level of specialist knowledge and skill that’s not taught in secondary education.
+They can help you get into university, as the majority of undergraduate art and design degrees ask for a level of specialist knowledge and skill that’s not taught in secondary education.
 Many universities prefer you to study for an art foundation diploma before applying, although they often won’t specify it as an essential qualification.

 Remember to check the entry requirements for any course that interests you, as criteria will differ depending on the university or course.

 Art foundation diploma courses are offered by further education (FE) colleges and universities

-Universities offering art foundation diplomas either do so as stand-alone courses, or as an integral part of an undergraduate degree course.
+Universities offering art foundation diplomas either do so as stand-alone courses or as an integral part of an undergraduate degree course.
 Some universities offer both options.

-Where is best – a further education college or university?
+Where's best: further education college or university?

 Although FE colleges are the more popular and traditional option when it comes to studying for an art foundation diploma, both routes have their pros and cons.

-Advantages of studying at an FE college:
+Advantages of studying at an FE college

 - You’re more likely to live near a further education college, meaning you can live at home and save on living costs